 5. Active stock management

-- Optimize, which new and used cars to buy to meet market demand.
-Bring vehicles to the market efficiently, by spending less time preparing them.
+- Optimize which new and used cars to buy to meet market demand.
+Bring vehicles to the market efficiently by spending less time preparing them.
 Use correct pricing, good photos, and videos.
-The goal is to sell the cars fast.
+The goal is to sell cars fast.

 Take care of the “underdog”

 Trade-in and used car sales are treated as the ugly duckling of the business.
 They’re considered risky and hard work.
-In reality, you can turn those areas into one profitable swan.
+In reality, you can turn those areas into the most profitable part of your business.

 Opportunity in uniqueness

 The uniqueness of used cars makes it hard for buyers to compare offers.
 This opens a way to make more money by cashing in on those quirks.